January is Clean Out Your Computer Month

 Cleaning out your computer keeps your life more organized and secure.
 It makes your machine more efficient and makes sure that there is room for what you need.
 It’s a great way to start a new year off on the right foot, and tackle that “Get Organized” Resolution.

 Katie is the Public Relations Coordinator for Urban E Recycling.
-A No-Charge electronics recycling company in Tampa, FL that specializes in Free Data Destruction through hard-drive shredding and EPA certified recycling of electronics.
+A No-Charge electronics recycling company in Tampa, Orlando, and Bradenton that specializes in Free Data Destruction through hard-drive shredding and EPA certified recycling of electronics.
 For more information visit: https://urbanerecycling.com//